5 Services and Charges

 For a list of service facilities for rapid filling of large volumes of water, see Annexes 7.3.2 Stations, 7.3.5 Stabling Facilities and 7.3.6 Maintenance Facilities

-The need for access to water cranes during train operation is reported in connection with the capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process– see Chapter 4.2.1.1.2.
+The need for access to water cranes during train operation is reported in connection with the capacity allocation capacity allocationA collective term teferring to the infrastructure manager's planning and allocation of infrastructure capacity as well as access to serice facilities and the services in these. process– see Chapter 4.2.1.1.2.

 5.5.6.7 Disposal of waste from toilets